dwrobel/flatcam/README.md

 - fixed the layout in ToolTransform
 - fixed the initial text in the ToolShell
 - reactivated the version check in case the release is not BETA; FlatCAMApp.App has now a beta object that when set True the application will show in the Title and help-> About that is Beta (and it disable version checking)
+- added a new name (mine: for good and/or bad) to the contributors list
+- fixed the Join function to work on Gerber and Excellon, Gerber and Gerber, Excellon and Excelon combination of objects.
+The merged property is the solid_geometry and the result is a FlatCAMGeometry object.

 3.01.2019